- Family name: Asteraceae

 - Host plant for: none

 - General description: Erect herbaceous annual or short-lived perennial with rough, alternate leaves and showy yellow, daisy-like flowers with dark brown centers.
 Easy to cultivate.
 Prefers moist, well-drained sites in full sun to partial shade but will tolerate poor soils with regular irrigation.
 Readily reseeds.
 Ideal for naturalizing.
 Flowers attract butterflies and other pollinators.

 - Flower: Yellow daisy-like flowers with dark brown centers

 - Maximum height: 3 feet

-- Candidate for home gardens: Easy to cultivate, showy flowers
+- Candidate for home gardens: Adaptable and easy to cultivate.
+Produces showy flowers

 - Frenquency in the wild: Common

-- County: Alachua, Bay, Bradford, Brevard, Broward, Calhoun, Charlotte, Citrus, Clay, Collier, Columbia, De Soto, Dixie, Duval, Escambia, Flagler, Gadsden, Gilchrist, Hamilton, Hernando, Highlands, Hillsborough, Indian River, Lafayette, Lake, Lee, Levy, Liberty, Madison, Manatee, Marion, Martin, Miami-Dade, Okaloosa, Okeechobee, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, Putnam, Santa Rosa, Sarasota, Seminole, St. Lucie, Sumter, Suwannee, Taylor, Volusia, Wakulla, Walton, Washington
+- County: Alachua, Brevard, Broward, Calhoun, Charlotte, Citrus, Clay, Collier, Columbia, Dixie, Duval, Escambia, Flagler, Gadsden, Glades, Gulf, Hamilton, Hardee, Hendry, Hernando, Hillsborough, Holmes, Indian River, Jackson, Jefferson, Lake, Lee, Leon, Levy, Madison, Manatee, Marion, Martin, Miami-Dade, Nassau, Okaloosa, Okeechobee, Orange, Osceola, Palm Beach, Pasco, Pinellas, Polk, Putnam, Santa Rosa, Sarasota, Seminole, St. Johns, St. Lucie, Sumter, Suwannee, Taylor, Volusia, Wakulla, Walton

 The Florida Wildflowers & Butterflies projects at the Florida Museum are sponsored in part by the State of Florida and the Florida Wildflower Foundation, Inc.